A Unique Prototype – The Second Weems Made

 Both pocket watch models are essential formative pieces in the evolution of the Longines 47mm Weems and the Touran lies in the Longines Museum.

-One of two incredible Longines Weems second setting prototypes.
-The second piece ever made with an all-silver case with much more downward sweep on the lugs compared to the first production model.
-Delivered to UK agent Baume, it was the very first Weems ever delivered outside America and featured a micro chapter ring of 18.5mm that had been mirrored from the Longines dual time pocket-watch.
-It featured a gilt crown, fatter case lugs and used a repurposed movement from a Turkish pocket watch model.
-It is one of history’s most important pilot watches – even moreso given its brother is in a museum and was the personal watch of Weems who is considered the grandfather of the GPS system and the played the pen-ultimate role in aviation’s success in the Golden years and beyond.
+One of two incredible Longines Weems second setting prototypes with serial number 3585868.
+One of two prototypes made on the same day by Longines that included 3585867, the personal watch of Weems.
+These two pieces both had all-silver cases, a gilt crown with beefier curved lugs with downward sweep compared to the first production models that followed in 1930.
+The piece was originally marked as Pour le Bureau and supposed to be kept by the Bureau Technique and somehow escaped to the UK with archives noting a single piece delivery in June 1930.
+It was the very first Weems ever delivered outside America and featured a micro chapter ring of 18.5mm that had mirrored its predecessor, the d from the Longines dual time pocket-watch.
+It is part of the Genesis Pair and one of history’s most important pilot watches.
+Its brother is in a museum and was the personal watch of Weems who is considered the grandfather of the GPS system and the played the pen-ultimate role in aviation’s success in the Golden years and beyond.

-Weems actual watch, the first made was invoiced and delivered to the American agent Wittnauer.
+Weems actual watch, the first made was invoiced on 30 November 1928 and delivered to the American agent Wittnauer .
 The confirmation that it is his watch comes from the unique chapter ring and the picture found in the first edition of Weems Air Navigation book published in 1931 where reference is made to it being Weems actual ‘Aerochronometer’.

 Longines archive notes